andrewdong14/zhai-token/README.md

-# Udacity Blockchain Capstone
+# Zhai Token

-The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.
+The mission of Zhai(宅) Token project is to build a decentrlised, autonomous and transparent real estate marketplace.

 # Project Resources